restfulapi/restful-api/README.md

 * If at any point, an exception is thrown, it is rendered according to the rules in Exception handling (see above).

 ##<a id="configuration"></a>Configuration
 The restful-api plugin configuration allows configuration of custom HTTP header names, 'paging' query parameter names, and resource representation marshallers and extractors.
+The custom header names and paging query parameter names need not be configured unless you want to override the defaults.

 Following is an example configuration of HTTP custom header names and paging query parameter names: